scala/docs.scala-lang/scala3/new-in-scala3.md

 - **Higher-order contextual abstractions**.
 The _all-new_ feature of [context functions][contextual-functions] makes contextual abstractions a first-class citizen.
 They are an important tool for library authors and allow to express concise domain specific languages.

+- **Actionable feedback from the compiler**.
+In case an implicit parameter can not be resolved by the compiler, it now provides you [import suggestions](https://www.scala-lang.org/blog/2020/05/05/scala-3-import-suggestions.html) that may fix the problem.

 ### Say What You Mean: Type System Improvements
 Besides greatly improved type inference, the Scala 3 type system also offers many new features, giving you powerful tools to statically express invariants in the types: